Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 Reference link for monitoring Spark application: [Monitor Apache Spark applications using Synapse Studio - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/azure/synapse-analytics/monitoring/apache-spark-applications)
 ## Metadata migration
 **Shared Metadata**
 Azure Synapse Analytics allows the different workspace computational engines to share databases and Parquet-backed tables between Apache Spark pools and other External Metasotres.
-More information is available from the below link
+More information is available from the below link:

 [External metadata tables - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-external-metastore)

+Also we are able to share an external metastore:
 Reference: [Shared metadata tables - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/azure/synapse-analytics/metadata/table)
 ## Code migration
 in order to migrate all the notebooks/code that we have in other environments we will need to use the import button, when we create a new notbook as we can see in the following picture: